CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       * CoalesceIsBetween(srcValList, min, max, includeMin, mincludeMax, zeroAsNull)
       * CoalesceIsBetween(srcValList, min, max, includeMin, mincludeMax)
       * CoalesceIsBetween(srcValList, min, max)
-    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100) returns TRUE because 0 is between 0 and 100 and 0 which are both included in the valid interval
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100) returns TRUE because 0 is between 0 and 100 and 0 which are both included in the valid interval.
-    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE) returns FALSE because 0 is not included in the valid interval
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE) returns FALSE because 0 is not included in the valid interval.
-    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE, TRUE) returns TRUE because 0 is ignored and 5 is between 0 and 100
+    * e.g. CoalesceIsBetween({NULL, 0, 5}, 0, 100, FALSE, FALSE, TRUE) returns TRUE because 0 is ignored and 5 is between 0 and 100.

 * **GeoIsValid**(*geometry* **geom**, *boolean* **fixable**\[default TRUE\])
     * Returns TRUE if **geom** is a valid geometry.